Back to Blog

 What programming languages does Antigravity support?

-Antigravity supports all major languages including Python, JavaScript, TypeScript, Java, Kotlin, Go, Rust, C++, and more.
+Antigravity supports all major programming languages including Python, JavaScript, TypeScript, Java, Kotlin, Go, Rust, C++, Swift, PHP, Ruby, and more.
+Language support is inherited from its VS Code base and enhanced by the AI models' training data.

 Conclusion